 One feature we particularly like is being able to run a speed test across the entire ExpressVPN network.
 This means it’s easy to find the server with the best performance wherever you are right now.

 This level of service and support comes at a price, of course.
 ExpressVPN is more expensive than many of its competitors, especially if you pay month-by-month.
-That cost roughly halves if you sign up for a year, though, to under $7/month.
+That cost roughly halves if you sign up for a year, though, to around $8/month.
 You’re allowed up to five simultaneous connections per account.

 Best on a Budget: VyprVPN